Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 treat bony defects in orthopedic trauma, sports medicine, and variety of fusion

 procedures, predominantly ortho/neuro spine and foot & ankle.
-Dr Adkisson,
+Dr. Adkisson,

 recognized as a leading expert in cartilage and bone biology, has authored or coauthored